 935-1 - SOLD

 Abstract decoration...wide sweeping undulating lines centering large dots done with dry brushstrokes of black against an oyster-white ground.
 The rectangular lid with applied molding above a conforming case of dovetail construction raised on an applied bracket base also of dovetail construction.
 The interior is complete with till having a molded edge; original hinges and paint.
 (Height: 21"; width: 38"; depth: 17.75".)

 Circa 1815 - SOLD

 The shaped splashboard with high scrolled crest and cyma-curved and scrolled ends is of dovetail construction and is ornamented with brass rosettes; and is above a shallow shelf above the top with basin cutout; also fitted for glasses.
 The chamber-stand is raised on finely turned delicate legs joined by the medial shelf fitted with full-width drawer of dovetail construction that retains its original brass pulls.
 The grain painted rosewood decoration, green banding, and yellow striping is original as is the bronze powder stenciled conch and oak leaf decoration with hand-painted tendrils on the backboard and drawer front; note the stencil star motif on inner side scrolls.
 Basswood and white pine.
-(Height: 42 inches; width: 19.5 inches; depth: 16 inches.)
+(Height: 42"; width: 19.5"; depth: 16".)

 410-24 - SOLD

 Circa 1820 - SOLD